Auditory Processing Disorder

 Interactive Metronome and IM-Home: This program is incredibly powerful for strengthening the auditory system and improving attention.

 The Listening Program: We use this program when the child is unable to do one of our other programs.
-Reasons for this include too young, severe anxiety or behaviour issues, or the auditory system is too weak and needs TLP first.
+Reasons for this include too young, severe anxiety or behaviour issues, or the auditory system is too weak and needs The Listening Program first.

 PACE (Processing And Cognitive Enhancement): This program is done face-to-face with the trainer.
 It involves 36 one-hour sessions of fast-paced game-like activities to develop a broad range of auditory and other cognitive skills.
 See the list of skills that are developed with PACE.